lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 Alice will (informally, without any microtransaction channel update or other cryptographic commitment) reserve the funds required for the transaction, to make sure the channel won't go out of funds before the routing is finished.
 On receiving the MakeRoute message, Bob will do the same.
-Time-out of this reservation is TBD.

 Next, Bob will try to find a route towards the meeting point, using his other links.
 Of course, if Bob is the meeting point, this process succeeds in a